-Look closely at the interface within PowerPoint 2013, particularly the Customize Quick Access Toolbar drop-down menu, as shown in Figure 1, and you'll find the Touch/Mouse Mode option (highlighted in red within Figure 1).
+In PowerPoint 2016, within the Customize Quick Access Toolbar drop-down menu (see in Figure 1), you will find the Touch/Mouse Mode option (highlighted in red within Figure 1).
 This essentially is a toggle button that alternates between touch and mouse modes.

 Figure 1: Touch/Mouse Mode option

-Now, see Figure 3 where the PowerPoint 2013 interface has Touch mode active.
-Notice that the Ribbon and Quick Access toolbar are enlarged.
-Also, extra space is added around the buttons and commands within the Ribbon and the Quick Access toolbar so that you can more easily tap and access them.
+Now, see Figure 3 where the PowerPoint 2016 interface has Touch mode active.
+Notice that the Ribbon and Quick Access toolbar are enlarged and extra space is added around the buttons and commands within the Ribbon and the Quick Access toolbar so that you can more easily tap and access them.
 Although the placeholder on the slide says Tap to add title (compare to the Click to add title option in Figure 2), you can click and start typing if you are using a mouse-like device.

 One benefit of enabling Touch mode in devices with no Touch-enabled hardware is that the options and buttons are all larger, and this can be a boon for accessibility reasons.